arvigeus/AZ-204/Questions/Blob Storage.md

 - [ ] Cold access tier
 - [x] Archive access tier

-Answers: Files up to 10 GB can be rehydrated within an hour on High Priority, but it's not guaranteed.
+Answer: Files up to 10 GB can be rehydrated within an hour on High Priority, but it's not guaranteed.

 ---